svenkreiss/svenkreiss.github.io/content/pelican-2018.md

 * image_process: responsive images (smaller images on smaller devices) are especially important for the [projects](/projects.html) page
 * Pelican plugins in a single repository or standalone?
+* featured_image in article list
+* pygments style `friendly`, a light theme, for code highlighting